mozilla/mentat/CONTRIBUTING.md

     Signed-off-by: Random J Developer <random@developer.example.org>

-using your real name (sorry, no pseudonyms or anonymous contributions.)
+using your real name (sorry, no pseudonyms or anonymous contributions).

 If you're using the command line, you can get this done automatically with

     $ git commit --signoff

-Some GUIs (e.g. SourceTree) have an option to automatically sign commits.
+Some GUIs (_e.g._, SourceTree) have an option to automatically sign commits.

 If you need to slightly modify patches you receive in order to merge them, because the code is not exactly the same in your tree and the submitters'.